ZJU-XMech/PhaseGuidedControl/README.md

 This repository contains the RL environment and serveral other necessary code for the paper:

-"Learning Free Gait Transition for Quadruped Robots vis Phase-Guided Controller" (DOI: TBA)
+"Learning Free Gait Transition for Quadruped Robots vis Phase-Guided Controller" (DOI: 10.1109/LRA.2021.3136645)

 ## Dependencies